All Episodes

 First name.

-He's an employee of old national bank.
+He's an employee of Old National Bank.

 Get here now.

-We need to watch it.
+We need someone.

-Get over here right now.
+Yeah, get over here right now.

 What color?